JakubNer/performance-of-go-ipfs/README.md

 ```
 kubectl label nodes $NODE app=performance-of-go-ipfs
-kubectl taint nodes $NODE app=performance-of-go-ipfs:NoExecute
+kubectl taint nodes $NODE app=performance-of-go-ipfs:NoSchedule
 ```

-That should evict all other deployments and make the node available for these tests.

-Deploy: `kubectl apply -f k8/deploy.yaml`
+Then manually evict all other pods on that node in the "default" namespace: we want to avoid messing with *DaemonSets* in other namespaces (e.g. *kube-system*).

+When you're done performance testing remove the taint from the node: `kubectl taint nodes $NODE app:NoSchedule-`

+Note that deployment requires *kustomize* [https://github.com/kubernetes-sigs/kustomize](https://github.com/kubernetes-sigs/kustomize).

+To deploy: `kustomize build k8/host | kubectl apply -f -`

-The default `k8/deploy.yaml` uses host mounts for data.
+The default `k8/host` deployment uses host mounts for data.

 > ASIDE:
 >
 > * to get into *server.js* container: `kubectl exec -it $POD --container test-server -- /bin/sh`
 > * to get into the IPFS container: `kubectl exec -it $POD --container go-ipfs -- /bin/sh`
 > * to see IPFS swarm advertised addresses `ipfs dht findpeer $HASH` where *$HASH* is peer ID of node, see also `ipfs id`
+> * to see logs from the *test-server*: `kubectl logs deployment/performance-of-go-ipfs --container test-server -f`
 >
 > Where *$POD* is the name of your *performance-of-go-ipfs* pod using `kubectl get pods`